The first 1,000 days

 Some of us get really geeky over the science; others view it mostly as a process of human connection and love; some cannot separate matters of culture and identity from the scientific facts.
 And all of us are right.

-Here are a few examples of different organisations in different parts of the world (including Aotearoa) making sense of the First 1000 Days and Serve and Return for the communities they’re engaged with.
 Check them out and share the messages that resonate with you and your family, community or practice.
-There are gaps, of course; we’re keen to explore with others the messages and delivery styles that really ‘speak to’ different audiences.
+There are gaps, of course; we’re keen to explore with others the messages that really ‘speak to’ different audiences.

 Dive deeper